Oregand/oregand.github.io/_posts/2025-04-29-github-notifications-cheatsheet.md

 #### Tier 1: "My Precious" (5-10 repos)

 - **What**: Your babies – the repos you actively work on
-- **Setting**: Custom watch with PRs, Issues, Discussions, Security alerts
+- **Setting**: Customized watch settings with PRs, Issues, Discussions, Security alerts
 - **Skip**: Wiki updates (unless you enjoy documentation... said no one ever)

 #### Tier 2: "The Cool Kids Club" (10-20 repos)